aria-ml/dataeval/docs/source/notebooks/tt_identify_ood_samples.md

 - When to use Autoencoder (AE) vs Variational Autoencoder (VAE) for OOD detection
 - How GMM in latent space improves OOD detection
+- When to choose cosine vs Euclidean distance for KNN-based detection
 - How to interpret OOD scores and set appropriate thresholds
 - Different use cases for each model configuration